Efficient Neighbourhood Search in 3D Point Clouds Through Space-Filling Curves and Linear Octrees: Related work

 Notwithstanding, to the best of our knowledge, the application of Morton codes or Hilbert curves for neighbourhood searching in 3D point clouds obtained with LiDAR sensors has not been extensively studied.
 In~\cite{behley2015efficient}, the use of Morton codes is proposed to order points in such a way that it is not necessary to traverse the \Octree to its full depth when certain conditions are met.
 The results demonstrate better performance than the most popular libraries for neighbour searching.
 Guan et al.~\cite{Guan2018} present a C++ library for handling massive point clouds in parallel using SFCs.
 However, the library is oriented towards use with relational databases.
 Regarding spatial queries, the authors demonstrate that SFCs, particularly the Hilbert curve, outperform classic spatial query methods (such as the B-Tree) when managing a few hundred million data points.
 Furthermore, Keller et al.~\cite{Keller2023} present an \Octree construction method based on linear arrays built from Hilbert curves for use in particle simulations in distributed environments.

 Despite the advantages offered by spatial reordering, many general-purpose point cloud processing workflows do not inherently incorporate memory-locality-preserving reordering.
-However, several high-performance libraries have established themselves as benchmarks for spatial queries.
+To determine a baseline for comparison, we note that several high-performance libraries have established themselves as benchmarks for spatial queries.
 The Point Cloud Library (PCL)~\cite{PCL2011} remains one of the most widely used frameworks, providing robust implementations of both pointer-based \Octrees and \KDTrees.
 In the domain of nearest neighbour searches, the evolution from the versatile FLANN library~\cite{Flann2009} to its header-only fork nanoflann~\cite{Nanoflann2014} has set high standards for query efficiency.
-More recently, developments such as PicoTree~\cite{picotree} have pushed these boundaries even further, optimizing build and search times through modern C++ features.
+More recently, developments such as PicoTree~\cite{picotree} have pushed these boundaries even further, optimising build and search times through modern C++ features.
 These libraries constitute the current state of the art in spatial indexing, serving as the primary references for assessing the performance gains introduced by the SFC-based methods discussed in this work.

+Table~\ref{tab:related-work} summarises the key characteristics of the most relevant prior work and baseline libraries, highlighting the unique combination of features offered by this work.

+A related line of research has explored GPU-accelerated spatial search.
+Libraries such as FAISS~\cite{johnson2019billion} target high-throughput approximate nearest-neighbour search on dense vector data, while cuSpatial~\cite{cuspatial:25.04} provides GPU-native spatial join and proximity operations for geospatial workloads.
+GPU and multi-GPU accelerated approaches for kNN in 3D point clouds have also been proposed, targeting applications such as point cloud registration, smoothing, and normal estimation~\cite{chang2025accelerating,agathos2024multigpu}.
+These approaches may deliver high throughput by leveraging the massive parallelism of GPU architectures, provided that communications do not introduce a bottleneck.
+Otherwise, this overhead could represent a major limitation for latency-sensitive or memory-constrained applications.

+In contrast, the CPU-based approach presented in this work targets shared-memory HPC systems, providing an efficient solution for CPU-centric nodes or heterogeneous environments where GPU resources are constrained or unavailable.
+In these scenarios, the cache-locality gains achieved through our SFC reordering directly reduce main-memory bandwidth pressure.